-- You may have some pain, but pain medicines may help as needed.
+- You may have some pain, but pain medicines (orally or by vein) may help as needed.

 - You might use a device to keep ice on your shoulder.

-- You’ll probably need follow-up X-rays to make sure your surgery was successful.
+- You will probably need follow-up X-rays to make sure your surgery was successful.

 - Your arm will probably be in a sling after the surgery for several weeks.